Title

 Proclamation No. 419 declares a special public holiday in Cavite and two cities to commemorate the short-lived Philippine Republic established under General Emilio Aguinaldo's leadership, allowing for appropriate ceremonies to celebrate the historic event.

-The province of Cavite and the cities of Trece Martires, Cavite, and Tagaytay were declared to observe the special public holiday.
+It covers the province of Cavite and the cities of Trece Martires (Cavite) and Tagaytay.

-The 59th anniversary of the establishment of the short-lived Philippine Republic of the Revolutionary Government under General Emilio Aguinaldo was commemorated.
+The 59th anniversary of the establishment of the short-lived Philippine Republic of the Revolutionary Government under General Emilio Aguinaldo.

-Fortunato De Leon, Executive Secretary, attested to the issuance of the proclamation.
+Fortunato De Leon, the Executive Secretary.
+It implies the Executive Secretary attested to or processed the proclamation as part of the presidential issuance process.

 Analyze Cases Smarter, Faster